Phyllanthus mariannensis: Distribution and habitat

-Glochidion marianum grows both in the volcanic soils of southern Guam, as well as the limestone that is typical of northern Guam.
+Phyllanthus mariannensis grows both in the volcanic soils of southern Guam, as well as the limestone that is typical of northern Guam.
 However, no distinctive variants or regional differences have yet been described.

-Glochidion marianum is noted to favor abandoned clearings and edges, as well as the open savannas of southern Guam, although it can also be found in the understory of the limestone forest.
+Phyllanthus mariannensis is noted to favor abandoned clearings and edges, as well as the open savannas of southern Guam, although it can also be found in the understory of the limestone forest.

 Ecology

-Stem of Glochidion marianum with stem galls with exit holes commonly seen on this species.
-On the stem is Lallemandana phalerata, an insect endemic to Micronesia and often seen on Glochidion marianum on Guam.
+Stem of Phyllanthus mariannensis with stem galls with exit holes commonly seen on this species.
+On the stem is Lallemandana phalerata, an insect endemic to Micronesia and often seen on Phyllanthus mariannensis on Guam.

 Invertebrates

-Most Glochidion species are known to have a mutualistic relationship with moths of the genus Epicephala.
-However, no Epicephala moth has yet been described for Glochidion marianum.
+Most Phyllanthus species are known to have a mutualistic relationship with moths of the genus Epicephala.
+However, no Epicephala moth has yet been described for Phyllanthus mariannensis.

-Several species of insect have been recovered on Guam only from Glochidion marianum, mostly from collections before World War II:
+Several species of insect have been recovered on Guam only from Phyllanthus mariannensis, mostly from collections before World War II: